 In brief, an accelerometer is a three-axis acceleration measuring device.
 The one used here is ADXL335 and it has 3 axes (X Y Z).

-The brain of the robot is Arduino Uno(Atmega32).
+The brain of the robot is an Arduino Uno(Atmega32).
 It is fed with a set of code.
-The gestures/motion made by hand is recognised by the acceleration measuring device called accelerometer (ADXL335).
+The gestures/motion made by hand is recognized by the acceleration measuring device called accelerometer (ADXL335).
 The one we discussed earlier.

-Here the Accelerometer reads the X Y Z coordinates when we make hand gestures.
-It then sends the X Y Z coordinates to the arduino.
-Here we don’t need the Z axis.
-We need only X and Y. The arduino checks the values of coordinates and sends a 4bit data to the Encoder IC in accordance to the data received from the accelerometer.
+The Accelerometer shown above reads the X Y Z coordinates when we make hand gestures.
+It then sends the X Y Z coordinates to the Arduino.
+We don’t need the Z axis.
+We need only X and Y. The Arduino checks the values of coordinates and sends a 4bit data to the Encoder IC in accordance with the data received from the accelerometer.
 The Encoder passes the data to RF Transmitter.
 And the transmitted data is received by the RF Receiver.
 The receiver sends the 4bit data to Decoder IC which decodes it and passes to Motor Driver IC.
 Later the motor driver makes decision to turn the two motor in required direction

 - IC 7805 which regulates the 12v supply to 5v (if you can not get a 12v supply, you can use a 9v supply)